-SIGN, CHANGEABLE COPY - A sign designed such that the message contained on the sign can be easily and periodically altered by attaching and removing individual letters or logos by hand and whose message does not change more than once a day.
+SIGN, CHANGEABLE COPY - A sign designed such that the message contained on the sign can be easily and periodically altered, and whose message does not change more than once per day.
 [Ord.
-1838-05, 4/20/2005]
+2350-19, 12/17/19]

 SIGN, COMMERCIAL: Any sign or symbol which directs attention for purposes of promoting any business, commodity, service or industry for transactional purposes.
 [Ord.
 2072-10, 12/21/10]